Arnold Davidson

-Arnold Ira Davidson (born 1955) is an American philosopher and academic, and the Robert O. Anderson Distinguished Service Professor in Philosophy, Comparative Literature, History of Science, and Philosophy of Religion at the University of Chicago.
-He is also a member of the Committee on the Conceptual Foundations of Science at Chicago and a professor at the Università di Pisa in Pisa, Italy.
+Davidson is also the Robert O. Anderson Distinguished Service Professor in Philosophy, Comparative Literature, History of Science, and Philosophy of Religion at the University of Chicago.
+He is also a member of the Committee on the Conceptual Foundations of Science at Chicago and was a professor at the Università di Pisa in Pisa, Italy.

+In 2021, the French government promoted Davidson to the rank of Commandeur--the highest rank--in the order of knighthood of which he is a member, the Ordre des Palmes Académiques.
+This honor was conferred for his exceptional contribution to the teaching and promotion of French thought and culture.[Décret du 21 juillet 2021 portant promotion et nomination dans l'Ordre des Palmes académiques, NOR : MENB2117848D, Contingent des Étrangers; publié au BODMR n° 03 du 30 juillet 2021].

 Education and career

 Davidson holds a Ph.D. from Harvard University, where he wrote a dissertation under the supervision of John Rawls and Stanley Cavell.
 He taught at Stanford University from 1981 to 1985, apart from a year as a visiting assistant professor at Princeton University in 1984–85.
 He joined the University of Chicago faculty in 1986.
+He is currently the Distinguished Professor of Humanities at the Hebrew University of Jerusalem.

 Davidson, who often speaks and teaches at French and Italian universities, has been a fellow of the Wissenschaftskolleg in Berlin as well as visiting professor, chaire d'Etat, at the Collège de France.
-He is also the executive editor of the journal Critical Inquiry.
+He was also the executive editor of the journal Critical Inquiry.
 Davidson was also a Guggenheim Fellowship recipient in 2003.